I’m Haraldur Thorleifsson

 I’m an experienced keynote speaker at conferences and events.

-Working at Twitter
+Twitter

-I led the innovation team at Twitter.
+I created and led a cross-functional innovation team at Twitter.

 Indó